awsdocs/amazon-vpc-user-guide/doc_source/default-vpc.md

 ### Default Subnets<a name="default-subnet"></a>

 By default, a default subnet is a public subnet, because the main route table sends the subnet's traffic that is destined for the internet to the internet gateway\.
 You can make a default subnet into a private subnet by removing the route from the destination 0\.0\.0\.0/0 to the internet gateway\.
-However, if you do this, any EC2 instance running in that subnet can't access the internet\.
+However, if you do this, no EC2 instance running in that subnet can access the internet\.

 Instances that you launch into a default subnet receive both a public IPv4 address and a private IPv4 address, and both public and private DNS hostnames\.
 Instances that you launch into a nondefault subnet in a default VPC don't receive a public IPv4 address or a DNS hostname\.
 You can change your subnet's default public IP addressing behavior\.
 For more information, see [Modifying the Public IPv4 Addressing Attribute for Your Subnet](vpc-ip-addressing.md#subnet-public-ip)\.